90%. 13.5 million people.

 You can choose between ANC (Active Noise Cancellation) or PNC (Passive Noise Cancellation) headphones.
 ANC headphones cancel sound by using built-in microphones to play the exact opposite phase of incoming sound through the headphones’ speakers.
 PNC is essentially soundproofing; the headphones create a seal over your ears to block out the noise.

-Check out this list of the top 10 recommended headsets and read our pros and cons of each noise cancelling method to make the best choice for your individual situation.
+Check out this list of the top 10 recommended headsets to make the best choice for your individual situation.

 Noises #2 and #3: Removing the noise each person can hear at the other end of the call

 As good as your headset is, it’s a primarily ‘selfish’ solution to noise cancellation — it only removes sounds around you, for you.
-In order to prevent the noise from your side of the call from reaching the customer, and vice versa, prevent noise from their side of the call from reaching your agent, you’ll need to find voice isolation technology — like our very own IRIS Clarity.
+In order to prevent the noise from your side of the call from reaching the customer, and vice versa, prevent noise from their side of the call from reaching your agent, you’ll need to find AI-driven noise cancelling technology — like our very own IRIS Clarity.

 Noise #4: Removing the noise your customer can hear at their end of the call